thiagoferrax/little-url/README.md

 ## About

-LittleUrl is an API for short URL creation.
+The little-url is an API for short URL creation.

-The main requirements that guided the design and implementation of LittleUrl:
+The main requirements that guided the design and implementation of little-url:
 *	Design and implement an API for short URL creation
 *	Implement forwarding of short URLs to the original ones
 *	There should be some form of persistent storage